What is Jubilee Home?

 Amber grew up in Colorado and moved to Durham 12 years ago with the intentions to be here for 3 years while her husband was in Grad school.
 However, Durham has stolen her heart and cannot imagine living anywhere else.
 Amber has worked in Durham Public schools for 11 years.
 She has an Elementary Education Degree and has worked with youth for many years.
-She has a heart for ending mass incarceration, restorative justice, and racial justice.
+She has a heart for ending mass incarceration, restorative justice, and social justice.
 She also enjoys hiking, playing in the garden dirt and being creative with her two sons.
 Amber is excited to be part of the Jubilee Home Family along with her husband David.

 I’m humbly grateful to serve on a board that directly and positively influences the lives of people who need it the most.
 In the 25 years I’ve lived in Durham, I certainly had more than my fair share of challenges and trouble.
 As a formerly incarcerated person and substance use addict, I relate to the mission of the Jubilee Home of securing hope for our youth at a critical juncture in their lives.
 Change is powerful.
 It’s amazingly rewarding to have a career in the criminal justice system – working in case management with Durham County’s Criminal Justice Resource Center for the last 5 years.
 I currently serve on the Governor’s Community Corrections Advisory Board, pursuing a degree in Human Service Technology, NC Certified Peer Support Specialist, Certified Cognitive Behavioral Therapy Facilitator, and Business Administration Certification.
 Now residing in Raleigh NC, I’m happily married to my beautiful wife, Wendy while attending & serving at Triangle Church of Christ in Chapel Hill, NC.
 In addition, I’m a basketball official, do color commentary/PA announcing at sporting events, and serve as a religious volunteer at several NC prisons.
 Living to serve others is the best way to live – giving back was has been giving to me.